S3-working-group/s3-practical-guide/slides.md

 ---

-## # Coordinator (Role)
+## P9.7: Coordinator (Role)

 A person in the role of a coordinator is accountable for **coordinating a group's operations** and is **selected for a limited term.**

-The coordinator may be selected by the group itself, or by a superset circle.
+- the coordinator may be selected by the group itself, or by a superset circle

-The coordinator role is an optional pattern for coordination work within a domain.
+- the coordinator role is an optional pattern for coordination work within a domain

-Coordinators may collaborate to synchronize work across multiple domains.
+- coordinators may collaborate to synchronize work across multiple domains

 ---